morgman/AOTutorial/README.md

 #AOTutorial - Out of the box tutorial application

+Updated to include more detailed control of UIElements.

+Now .plist MUST contain the following additional keys for Labels:

+Header <preexisting>

+Label  <preexisting>

+HeaderColor  <new>

+HeaderSize   <new>

+LabelColor   <new>

+LabelSize    <new>

+DismissColor <new>

+ShowLogo     <new>

+I should probably add a fallback to defaults if these keys are not found, but that's not there yet.

+Background images are now cached so they are loaded once.

 AOTutorial is under MIT Licence so if you find it helpful just use it !

 ###**AOTutorialDemo**